Phoenix-999/DNS-WebRTC-Leak-Shield/README.md

 <summary> WebRTC Leak Shield (Server Side) ➡️ Click to Open </summary>

 ## WebRTC-Leak-Shield
-Block WebRTC Traffic, Securing Your System by Blocking WebRTC Traffic Using iptables and UFW
+Block WebRTC Traffic, Securing Your VPS by Blocking WebRTC Traffic Using iptables and UFW

 Introduction: This guide will help you block WebRTC traffic using iptables and ufw on a Linux system.
 WebRTC (Web Real-Time Communication) is often used for video conferencing and peer-to-peer communication, but it can expose your IP address even when using a VPN.
 Blocking WebRTC traffic can help enhance your privacy.